k2view-academy/K2View-Academy/articles/TDM/tdm_gui/17a_task_target_component_entities.md

 Loads the selected entities into the testing environment.
 The following checkboxes can be set with the Load actions: **Replace IDs for the copied entities** and **Generate clones for an entity**.
 Only one checkbox can be checked in a task.

-The Load checkboxes are disabled in the following scenarios:
+The Load-related checkboxes are disabled in the following scenarios:

 - When the **Delete** checkbox is **checked**, i.e., the entities are deleted before they are loaded to the target environment.
 - When the user is **not [permitted](10_environment_roles_tab.md#permissions)** to replace sequences (IDs) or generate entity clones on the task's target environment.